 If you think a marketing cloud (MC) can solve all your customer data problem once and for all, you may need to think again.
 We’ve been talking about this piece in MarTech Today by Tasso Argyros since it came out, because it just nails it on the topic of unified data and the current state of marketing and data management technology.
 The big thing is first-party data.
 To date, MCs haven’t had the sophisticated data layer required to connect to first-party customer data sources easily and quickly.
 Although every MC claims otherwise, in reality, they require extensive IT/consulting support — up to a year or more in complex environments.
 Even after all of that, marketers’ ability to access and interact with all that data remains very limited.
-The “data integration layer” typically presented by MCs usually means something along the lines of:
+A “data integration layer” typically presented by MCs usually means something along the lines of:

 “Oh, we can ingest your data.
 Here is an FTP and a structured CSV.
 Create the CSV exactly according to our (usually very sparse) documentation and upload it regularly on our FTP.
 We will then load it into the system for you.”